olizzh0105/review-data-source-analysis/assessment.md

 Structured fields such as rating, review text, date, app version, and device information make the data relatively straightforward to normalize and store in a relational database.

-However, the repeatability of collecting reviews from public third-party applications should still be confirmed through practical testing.
+Initial practical testing showed relatively consistent public-page retrieval for Google Play Store, and candidate individual review text was successfully extracted from the representative page using a lightweight `requests` and `BeautifulSoup` approach.

+However, the current test used only one representative application.
+Additional testing across multiple apps would be needed to determine whether the extraction structure is consistently reusable.

-**Assessment: High for owned apps; public collection to be validated**
+**Assessment: High for owned apps; Medium to High for public-page collection**

 #### Restrictions and Operational Risk